Angluca/cex/docs/README.md

 ## CEX lib

 ### Role of CEX lib
 CEX lib (see `lib/` folder in repo) is designed to be a collection of random tools and libraries that are not so frequently used.
-Currently it's in early alpha stage, API stability is not guaranteed, backward compatibility is not guaranteed.
+Currently, it's in early alpha stage, API stability is not guaranteed, backward compatibility is not guaranteed.
 Feel free to contribute your ideas, if you think it could be useful.

 ### Installing libraries
 Installing and updating libs from the main CEX repo is pretty straightforward, and you can use: